dustinpfister/phaser3_start/README.md

 * ( done ) fix bug that happens when you push a person threw a door.
 * ( done ) Making use of a post update event

+* (      ) Fix problem where a whole bunch of people are layerd on top of each other, blocking a door

 * (      ) tiles for work tables
 * (      ) tiles for counters
 * (      ) tiles for tablets, computers